 Raspberries are prolific fruits to grow at home and need regular fertilization to guarantee a great harvest.
-Getting the timing right, and choosing the best type of feed, are key to getting a bumper crop.
+Choosing the best type of feed is key to getting a bumper crop.

-An important part of growing raspberries is to feed both summer and fall-fruiting raspberries in the spring.
-A balanced fertilizer will provide all the essential nutrients required to grow the canes and produce fruit.
+An important part of growing raspberries is to feed them with a balanced fertilizer that will provide all the essential nutrients required to grow the canes and produce fruit.

 There are options available for both organic and synthetic fertilizers to feed these hungry plants, whether you are growing raspberries in the ground or in pots.
 Keep your raspberries well-fed and they will reward you with a great crop of fruit year after year.

 Raspberry plants are hungry feeders and benefit from fertilizer for their strong growth and heavy cropping in late winter or early spring.
 Every year the plant uses up lots of nutrients producing their canes and fruit.
 So, established raspberry canes need an annual feed that occurs before the new growth begins.

 If you are growing raspberries in pots, then they require a bit more of an intensive schedule of feeding.
 Add a slow-release fertilizer when planting the canes in the pots and then feed them every two weeks with a high potash fertilizer from April to September.

 When planting raspberry canes, it is recommended to enrich the soil prior with homemade compost or well-rotted manure.
 The addition of a balanced slow-release fertilizer at the time of planting raspberries will also give extra nutrients to support the plants as they grow.

 Compost or well-rotted manure are fantastic, and organic, options for feeding raspberries.
 They can be added both at the time of planting, or when you transplant raspberries, and also as an annual mulch in spring to help smother weeds and enrich the soil.
 Always ensure that any manure used is well-rotted, as fresh manure can burn roots and potentially kill plants.